 The body digests the amino acids from our foods (both plant and animal source) and combines them to create protein molecules.
 Protein is necessary for many vital functions.
 Most notably, it's important for growth and repair of our body tissues.
-Protein basically “constructs” us; our bones, hair, teeth, fingernails, etc. And protein is necessary to create several components vital for bodily functions, like antibodies, enzymes, and hormones.
+Protein basically “constructs” us; our bones, hair, teeth, fingernails, etc. And protein is necessary to create several components vital for our bodies to function, like antibodies, enzymes, and hormones.

 Regarding our diet, there are two types of protein; complete and incomplete.
 Meat and other animal sources of food are considered complete proteins, as they offer all nine essential amino acids in proper proportions.
 Incomplete proteins are foods of plant origin.
 This is because some plants may be missing one of the essential amino acids or may not offer adequate amounts of certain amino acids.
 However, that doesn't mean plants can't provide enough of the essential amino acids we need to meet our protein needs.
 A diet of a wide variety of plant foods can easily ensure this.
 Only those who stick to eating the same limited choice of foods every day – with very little variety – will risk a deficiency in an amino acid (and other nutrients as well).

-In the past, those eating little or no "meat" believed in combining plant foods to create a complete protein.
+In the past, those eating little or no "meat" believed in combining plant foods at each meal to create a complete protein.
 This was referred to as “complementing proteins”.

-For example, combine rice with beans, or seeds with legumes, or combine grains with leafy vegetables.
-Meal ideas can include “Chili” made with various legumes and vegetables.
-Vegetable or fruit salads with nuts, seeds, chickpeas or mixed beans added.
-Split pea or bean soup with cooked whole grains or a variety of vegetables added.
-Use lentils or another legume to replace the meat in a stir-fry.
-Create a quinoa and mixed-bean salad.
+For example, rice was combined with beans, or seeds with legumes, or grains were combined with leafy vegetables.
+Meal ideas included “Chili” made with various legumes and vegetables, or a quinoa and mixed-bean salad.
+Vegetable or fruit salads were combined with nuts, seeds, chickpeas or mixed beans.
+Split pea or bean soup could be made with cooked whole grains or a variety of vegetables added.
+Lentils or another legume replaced the meat in a stir-fry.

 However, it’s not necessary to consume complimentary protein foods at each meal.
-Throughout the day, your total plant food consumption eventually combines to create the protein your body requires.
+This practice was "debunked" many years ago after it was found that throughout the entire day, your total plant food consumption eventually combines to create the protein your body requires.
 Therefore, it's more important to consume a wide variety of foods every day rather than worry about combining your foods at each meal.
-However, there is nothing wrong with "protein combining" at each meal if you are just starting to improve your diet: For a short time, it can be a helpful and convenient reminder to ensure you are including a wide variety of plants in your diet.
+However, the importance of eating a wide variety of foods must never be overlooked.
+This ensures we are getting all the nutrients we need – including all the amino acids.
+Therefore, there is nothing wrong with "protein combining" at each meal if you are just starting to improve your diet: For a short time, it can be a helpful and convenient reminder to ensure you are including a diversity of plants in your diet.